Dank-del/Dank-del/README.md

 I wanna write software to entertain myself and help people. \
 Tho I don't think I achived the latter goal till now.

-> Fun stuff aside, I'm studying for college and stuff. /ᐠ.ꞈ.ᐟ\
+> Fun stuff aside, I just gave entrance examination for college, kinda scared how the results would be.

 # **"Eww, I see a weeb profile."**
 Can't help it, it's the best way to hide my face on this account